- Following Jesus

 - We choose hope by promoting transformation and positive changes which occur in the life of families facing homelessness, staff, Neighboring Volunteers, board members, and other volunteers through their involvement in Bridge of Hope.

 - We practice cultural humility because our faith teaches us that everyone is our neighbor, equally valued and beloved by God.

 - We practice cultural humility as the primary tool for advocating alongside those experiencing social injustices that perpetuate homelessness, including racism, sexism, and poverty.

 - We practice cultural humility by equipping all who are involved with Bridge of Hope to grow and develop a deep understanding and utilization of the three tenets of cultural humility: life-long learning and critical self-reflection, recognizing and challenging power imbalances, and creating institutional accountability.

-- We practice cultural humility by committing ourselves to becoming a network of staff, board, Neighboring Volunteers and supporters that represents the diversity of the kingdom of God.
+- We practice cultural humility by committing ourselves to become a network of staff, board, Neighboring Volunteers, and supporters that represent the diversity of the kingdom of God.